Netizine/ClearBank.DeveloperTest/README.md

 As such, reducing the number of times we modify a class is essential.

 As a result, classes should actually have been split so that they smaller, cleaner, and thus easier to maintain.
 To simplify the coding process, I would typically choose to implement a 3-layer architecture.
-To truly be defined as SOLID, the application would need three layers as defined below:

-### Application Layers
-* Application: Process business logic.
-* Entity: POCO classes, construction, and model validation.
-* Infrastructure: Communicate with the database (Data Access Layer).

-**Please note, i havent followed this as there is no way i would complete this in a hour, as requested**